 Industry sees MSHA proposal as unconstitutional (concl.)

-Posted on behalf of The Bell Law Firm, PLLC on Jun 10, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Jun 10, 2011 in Coal Mining Accidents

 In our last post, we were talking about coal industry reactions to Mine Safety and Health Administration proposed rule changes.
 The rule changes were developed in the aftermath of the Upper Big Branch mine accident in West Virginia last year.